kshurik/rekkobook/_sources/chapter1/baseline.md

 group_rekkos.rename(columns = {0: 'group_wise_rekkos'}, inplace = True)
 group_rekkos.head()
 ```
-We got our groupwise recommendations from 3.1. part and just joined them by group of users are assigned to
+We got our groupwise recommendations from 3.1. part and just joined them by a group of users assigned to
 Further, we will prettify our code and wrap it into functions

 ### 3.3.
 Wrap everything into pretty functions